xb534/xb534.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 From 2022 to January 2025, I pursued my Master's degree at the School of Electrical and Information Engineering, Tianjin University, under the supervision of Associate Prof. [Jiale Cao](https://jialecao001.github.io/).

 Since January 2025, I have been working as a Researcher in the Foundation Model Group at MEGVII Technology.

+My research interests primarily focus on three areas: (1) **Robotics**, and (2) **Multi-Modal**.

-We are hiring research interns all year round, please feel free to drop me your resume at bin_xie@tju.edu.cn.
+<span style="color: red;">We are hiring research interns all year round, please feel free to drop me your resume at bin_xie@tju.edu.cn.</span>

-My research interests primarily focus on three areas: (1) **Embodied AI**, (2) **Video Generation**, and (3) **Autonomous Driving**.

 # 🔥 News